JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 TeamCity 2020.2 comes with a new bundled [Python](python.md) runner.
 It automatically detects Python on build agents and allows running Python scripts on all supported platforms.

 Comparing to the now obsolete [Python Runner](https://plugins.jetbrains.com/plugin/9042-python-runner) plugin, the new runner tightly integrates with TeamCity and introduces extra possibilities, such as:
-* Automatic test reports and inspections
+* Automatic test reports (via unittest and pytest) and inspections (via flake8 and pylint)
 * Using virtual environments
 * Launching a build step inside a Docker container